andreakiosakai/stone-test/readme.md

 ```
 Check wich tag for docker container you can use in your test run: https://cloud.docker.com/repository/docker/andresakai/docker-protractor/tags

-For <args> (optional), you can use to override default values in protractor.conf.js:
+For "args" (optional), you can use to override default values in protractor.conf.js:
 --cucumberOpts.tags (to change tags that will run tests, without changing protractor.conf.js)

 Tags used in this project: